-In this way, DENSO is trying to realize comfortable and safe automated driving technology, as if it were a professional driver taking the steering wheel.
+In this way, DENSO is trying to realize comfortable and safe automated driving technology, as if it were a professional driver taking the wheel.

-According to the “Ball in Bowl” concept, the closer the drawn lines are to the shape of a small circle, the more comfortable the driving is.
+According to the “ball in bowl” concept, the closer the drawn lines are to the shape of a small circle, the more comfortable the driving is.
 The upper left is the case of automated driving.
 It can be said that the driving is more comfortable compared to other drivers since the shape of the drawn lines is closer to a small circle.

 "As a researcher, there is no area that is more exciting."
 Ino says with a smile on his face, explaining why he's involved in the development of automated driving technology.

-This technology made it possible to identify the positions of objects and obtain information about their past trajectories.
+This technology makes it possible to identify the positions of objects and obtain information about their past trajectories.
 Then we are motivated to predict the trajectories as the next step.
 For example, when pedestrians come into view, humans naturally predict "Where is this person going?"
 If AI can make this prediction, it could make automated driving more trustable.

 The video above shows the "pedestrian warning demonstration" which utilizes the results of pedestrian trajectory prediction.
-This defines hazardous area around you and warns you if a pedestrian may enter the area.
+This defines the hazardous area around you and warns you if a pedestrian might enter the area.
 A red boundary box is indicated as a warning when the probability of a pedestrian entering the defined hazardous area is higher than a certain threshold.